-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1325 S. Lamar Street

 The Gallery Rooftop Lounge at the CANVAS hotel in The Cedars is one of the best places to view the Dallas skyline.
-This pool is open to the public and they also occasionally have ticketed events like the upcoming Sunburn Pool Party on Saturday, April 10.
-Tickets are $20 per person and include a live DJ from 1 pm to 6 pm.
+This pool is open to the public and they also occasionally have ticketed events.